amsmyth1/rails-engine/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is an e-commerce API plug in to be utilized to expose merchants, items, and business inteligence queries.

 Things you may want to cover: